slangenbach/cookiecutter-modern-datascience/README.md

 originally created by [Carmine Paolino](https://github.com/crmne) which is tailored to my workflow.

 ## Features
-* [Conda] to manage packages and environments in a platform agnostic way
+* [Conda] and [renv] to manage Python, R and other packages/environments in a platform agnostic way
 * [Git LFS] to manage large files with git
 * [Metaflow] to create elegant data pipelines and workflows
 * [MLflow] to track experiments and log artifacts